MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-create-connected.md

     :::image type="content" source="media/service-goals-create-connected/power-bi-goals-update-data-connection.png" alt-text="Select Save for the data-connected goal.":::

-### Choose measures for connected goals
+### Choose measures for connected metrics

-The **Connect to data** experience makes it easy for scorecard authors to automate goals.
+The **Connect to data** experience makes it easy for scorecard authors to automate metrics.
 You can select and calculate measures at the following levels:

 - Visual
 - Legend
 - Data point
 - Axis value

-To break this down further, there are two main types of cases for connecting to data in goals and subgoals:
+To break this down further, there are two main types of cases for connecting to data in metrics and submetrics:

 - Categorical data
 - Time-series data